Royals vs. Orioles Player Props Betting Odds

-Player prop bet options for Adley Rutschman, Vinnie Pasquantino and others are listed when the Baltimore Orioles visit the Kansas City Royals at Kauffman Stadium on Wednesday at 7:40 PM ET.
+Player prop betting options for Adley Rutschman, Vinnie Pasquantino and others are available in the Baltimore Orioles-Kansas City Royals matchup at Kauffman Stadium on Thursday, starting at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!